spack/spack-tutorial/tutorial_packaging.rst

   in the docstring;
 * replace the homepage property with the correct link; and
 * uncomment the ``maintainers`` directive and add your GitHub user name.
+* add the license of the project and your GitHub user name.

 .. note::